From Struggling Kid to an Avid Reader

-Learn how you can support learning
+Learn how you can support learning at home

 Pretend Reading is the initial stage of the reading process.
 During this first phase, children are getting familiar with sounds, simple words, images and other concepts related to reading.